-Of note, several features of Shanghai’s pay for performance scheme in primary healthcare coincide with the UK’s Quality and Outcome Framework (QOF).
-These include the use of indicators, incentives, and weighted-scoring systems (both with a sum of one thousand points) to augment family doctors’ performance.
-Resemblance may be due to numerous Chinese articles which were published on the QOF and included recommendations for policy makers to implement similar incentive schemes for primary care in China36–39, and specifically in Shanghai38,39.
+Of note, several features of Shanghai’s pay-for-performance scheme in primary healthcare coincide with the United Kingdom (UK)’s Quality and Outcome Framework (QOF).
+These common features include the use of indicators, incentives, and weighted scoring systems (both with a sum of 1,000 points) to augment family doctors’ performance.
+This resemblance may be due to numerous Chinese articles about the QOF that were published and which included recommendations for policy makers in China to implement incentive schemes for primary care that are similar to those of the UK36–39, and specifically in Shanghai38,39.

-The three indicators used by Shanghai health commission for measuring primary diabetes care originated from the first edition of China’s national basic public health service standards published in 2009 and its subsequent editions40,41.
-The first indicator, health management rate, was calculated as the number of residents with diabetes who were treated by the CHC’s health workers divided by an estimate of the number of people living with diabetes within the CHC’s caption area.
-The second indicator, standardized management rate, is the number of diabetics who received quarterly health follow-ups by the CHC medical team as proportion of residents with diabetes who received care in the CHC.
-The third indicator, glycemic control rate, is the number of diabetics with fasting blood glucose < 7mmol / L in their latest follow-up divided by the same denominator as for diabetes standardized management procedure.
+The three indicators used by the Shanghai health commission to measure primary diabetes care originated from China’s national basic public health service standards, the first edition of which was published in 2009, and its subsequent editions40,41.
+The first indicator, health management rate, is calculated as the number of residents with diabetes who are treated by a CHC’s health workers divided by an estimate of the number of people living with diabetes within the CHC’s caption area.
+The second indicator, standardized management rate, is the number of individuals with diabetes who receive quarterly health follow-ups by the CHC medical team as a proportion of residents with diabetes who receive care at the CHC.
+The third indicator, glycemic control rate, is the number of individuals with diabetes with fasting blood glucose < 7mmol / L at their latest follow-up divided by the same denominator as for the diabetes standardized management procedure.
 According to the 2019 evaluation of community healthcare services in Shanghai42, the standardized management rate was 87.3% (required standard threshold >60%), and the glycemic control rate was 64.54% (required standard threshold >40%).
-Of note, the health management rate indicator was removed from Shanghai’s pay-for-performance scheme and replaced by the glycemic control rate indicator in 2016.
+It should be noted that the health management rate indicator was removed from Shanghai’s pay-for-performance scheme and replaced by the glycemic control rate indicator in 2016.

 Methods